SergioRuyDev/SergioRuyDev/README.md

 ### Hello folks 🤙

-I'm Sergio Ruy, I'm a Back End Developer and I really like a new challenger.
+I'm Sergio Ruy, I'm a Backend Developer and I really like a new challenger.
 I'm from Brazil, and an of my favorite quote is "A black belt is a white belt who never gave up."

 I love study, build new projects, and work with dedicate team to solve problems.